Why Pauhu Runs on Any Chip

 Once models are cached in IndexedDB (browser) or on disk (container), Pauhu works fully offline.
 No network connection needed for search or generation.
 See the Data Sovereignty section for details.

 Yes.
-ONNX is maintained by the LF AI & Data Foundation (part of the Linux Foundation).
+The model format Pauhu uses is maintained by the LF AI & Data Foundation (part of the Linux Foundation).
 It is supported by Microsoft, Meta, Google, Intel, AMD, and others.
 There is no single-vendor dependency.